glotzerlab/gsd/doc/c-api.rst

 .. c:function:: int gsd_close(gsd_handle* handle)

-    Close a GSD file opened by :c:func:`gsd_open()`.
+    Close a GSD file.
-    Call :c:func:`gsd_end_frame()` after the last call to :c:func:`gsd_write_chunk()` **before** closing the file.

-    :param handle: Handle to close.
+    :param handle: GSD file to close.

     .. warning::
-        Do not write chunks to the file with gsd_write_chunk() and then immediately close the file with :c:func:`gsd_close()`.
+        Do not write chunks to the file with :c:func:`gsd_write_chunk()` and then immediately close the file with :c:func:`gsd_close()`.
 This will result in data loss.
 Data chunks written by :c:func:`gsd_write_chunk()` are not updated in the index until :c:func:`gsd_end_frame()` is called.
         This is by design to prevent partial frames in files.

     :return: 0 on success, -1 on a file IO failure - see errno for details, and -2 on invalid input

 .. c:function:: int gsd_end_frame(gsd_handle* handle)

-    Move on to the next frame after writing 1 or more chunks with :c:func:`gsd_write_chunk()`.
-    Increase the frame counter by 1 and flush the cached index to disk.
+    Commit the current frame and increment the frame counter.

     :param handle: Handle to an open GSD file.

     :return: 0 on success, -1 on a file IO failure - see errno for details, and -2 on invalid input

-.. c:function:: int gsd_write_chunk(struct gsd_handle* handle, const char *name, gsd_type type, uint64_t N, uint32_t M, uint8_t flags, const void *data)
+.. c:function:: int gsd_write_chunk(struct gsd_handle* handle, \
+                                    const char *name, \
+                                    gsd_type type, \
+                                    uint64_t N, \
+                                    uint32_t M, \
+                                    uint8_t flags, \
+                                    const void *data)

     Write a data chunk to the current frame.
 The chunk name must be unique within each frame.
 The given data chunk is written to the end of the file and its location is updated in the in-memory index.
 The data pointer must be allocated and contain at least contains at least ``N * M * gsd_sizeof_type(type)`` bytes.

     :param handle: Handle to an open GSD file.
     :param name: Name of the data chunk (truncated to 63 chars).
-    :param type: type ID that identifies the type of data in data.
+    :param type: type ID that identifies the type of data in *data*.
     :param N: Number of rows in the data.
     :param M: Number of columns in the data.
-    :param flags: Unused, set to 0
+    :param flags: Unused, set to 0.
     :param data: Data buffer.

-    :return: 0 on success, -1 on a file IO failure - see errno for details, and -2 on invalid input
+    :return: 0 on success, -1 on a file IO failure - see errno for details, and -2 on invalid input, and -3 when out of names

-.. c:function:: const struct gsd_index_entry_t* gsd_find_chunk(struct gsd_handle* handle, uint64_t frame, const char *name)
+.. c:function:: const struct gsd_index_entry_t* gsd_find_chunk( \
+                             struct gsd_handle* handle, \
+                             uint64_t frame, \
+                             const char *name)

     Find a chunk in the GSD file.
 The found entry contains size and type metadata and can be passed to :c:func:`gsd_read_chunk()` to read the data.

-    :param handle: Handle to an open GSD file
+    :param handle: Handle to an open GSD file.
-    :param frame: Frame to look for chunk
+    :param frame: Frame to look for chunk.
-    :param name: Name of the chunk to find
+    :param name: Name of the chunk to find.

     :return: A pointer to the found chunk, or NULL if not found.

-.. c:function:: int gsd_read_chunk(gsd_handle* handle, void* data, const gsd_index_entry_t* chunk)
+.. c:function:: int gsd_read_chunk(gsd_handle* handle, \
+                                   void* data, \
+                                   const gsd_index_entry_t* chunk)

     Read a chunk from the GSD file.
-The index entry must first be found by :c:func:`gsd_find_chunk()`.
-    ``data`` must point to an allocated buffer with at least ``N * M * gsd_sizeof_type(type)`` bytes.
+The index entry must first be found by :c:func:`gsd_find_chunk()`. ``data`` must point to an allocated buffer with at least ``N * M * gsd_sizeof_type(type)`` bytes.

-    :param handle: Handle to an open GSD file
+    :param handle: Handle to an open GSD file.
-    :param data: Data buffer to read into
+    :param data: Data buffer to read into.
-    :param chunk: Chunk to read
+    :param chunk: Chunk to read.

     :return: 0 on success